ALMA Survey of Orion Planck Galactic Cold Clumps (ALMASOP): How do dense core properties affect the multiplicity of protostars?: Results

-In order to examine whether the statistical properties of groups of dense cores harboring different types of protostellar systems differ from one another, we calculated the median and mean values of the above-derived core parameters in the two groups of cores, and listed them in Table \ref{tab:my-table}.
-Statistically, the $N({\rm H}_2)$, $n({\rm H}_2)$, $\mathcal{M}$, and $M_{core}$ of cores containing binary/multiple systems are larger than those of cores forming single stars.
-The $L_{Jeans}$ and $M_{\rm enve+disk}^{*}$ of individual protostars in those multiple systems are smaller than that of single systems.
+In order to examine whether the statistical properties of groups of dense cores harboring different types of protostellar systems differ from one another, we calculate the median and mean values of the above-derived core parameters in the two groups of cores, and list them in Table \ref{tab:my-table}.
+Statistically, the $N({\rm H}_2)$, $n({\rm H}_2)$, $\mathcal{M}$, and $\textit{M}_{core}$ of cores containing binary/multiple systems are larger than those of cores forming single stars.
+The $\textit{L}_{Jeans}$ and $M_{\rm enve+disk}^{*}$ of individual protostars in those multiple systems are smaller than those of single systems.
 The core sizes of the two groups, however, do not show any noticeable difference.

-We present the cumulative distribution functions of core parameters of the two groups of cores in Figure \ref{Cumulative}.
-In addition, we use the Kolmogorov-Smirnov (KS) test to gauge whether or not these two groups of cores have the same underlying core parameter distributions.
-Overall, the distributions of number density, H$_2$ column density, Mach number, and Jeans length of the two groups appear to differ substantially with p-value smaller than 10$\%$.
-In particular, the two groups show significant differences in H$_2$ number density and Mach number with very low p-values ($<5\%$) in the KS test of their distributions.
-In contrast, the distributions in $M_{core}$, size, and $M_{enve+disk}$ of the two groups of cores are statistically similar, as indicated by the very high p-values ($>30\%$) in the KS test.
-We found that the proportion of envelope+disk masses below 1 M$_{\odot}$ for protostars in binary/multiple systems is larger that that in single systems.
+We present the cumulative distribution functions of the core parameters of the two groups of cores in Figure \ref{Cumulative}.
+In addition, we use the Kolmogorov–Smirnov (KS) test to gauge whether or not these two groups of cores have the same underlying core parameter distributions.
+Overall, the distributions of H$_2$ column density, H$_2$ number density and Mach number of the two groups appear to differ substantially with p-value smaller than 10$\%$.
+In particular, the two groups show significant differences in H$_2$ column density and Mach number with very low p-values ($<5\%$) in the KS test of their distributions.
+In contrast, the distributions in $\textit{M}_{core}$, size, and $\textit{M}_{enve+disk}$ of the two groups of cores are statistically similar, as indicated by the very high p-values ($>28\%$) in the KS test.
+We find that the proportion of envelope+disk masses below 1 $\textit{M}_{\odot}$ for protostars in binary/multiple systems is larger than that in single systems.
 We discuss these results more thoroughly in Section \ref{sec:discussion} below.